AUSTRALIAN SEA LION TOUR

 Did you know that Sea Lions are one of the world’s rarest species on earth?
 The Australian Sea Lion is only found in Western Australia and South Australia.
 These big guys can live for up to 20 years!
 You will mostly find them lazing around on the warm sandy beaches or rocks.

-With a population estimated at about14,730 animals, Australiansea lions are an endangered species.
+With a population estimated at about14,730 animals, Australian Sea Lions are an endangered species.
 These pinnipeds are specifically known for their abnormal breeding cycles!
 Our sea lion friends eat teleost fish, squid, cuttlefish, octopus, sharks, rock lobster (our mates), other small crustaceans and penguins.
-Australian sea lions live on the sand beaches or on smooth rocks off the coast.
+Australian sea lions live on the sandy beaches or on smooth rocks off the coast.

 As well as viewing Seal Lions, on board you will have the unique experience of viewing the world-famous Pinnacles from the ocean and once you are back on land you should test your fishing skills and go fishing off the beach or jetty.
 Hangover Bay and Kangaroo Point are renowned fishing hotspots.
 You should also take the time to take a relaxing stroll past the different jetties.
 This is a particularly exciting attraction during the rock lobster fishing season (November to June).